opringle/compas-bot/README.md

 - [ ] Logged in parameters should be stored as user session parameters so we can clear loggin context
 - [ ] Bulk out with more definitions and smalltalk
 - [ ] Core modules should be a package which is installed into every business project
+- [ ] Need to handle fallbacks depending on context.

+## Design Principles

+- Functions for performing various tasks like confirming intent execution are valuable to scalable design